-Lida Mantle HC
+Lida Mantle HC (Topical application, Rectal)

-Uses For Lida Mantle HC
+Uses for Lida Mantle HC

 Lidocaine and hydrocortisone combination is used to relieve pain and itching caused by conditions such as hemorrhoids, sunburn, minor burns, insect bites or stings, poison ivy, poison oak, poison sumac, minor cuts, or scratches.